 - Information about Electronic Notarization

-- Notary Change of Address Form for Pennsylvania - The Recorder of Deeds no longer processes Notary Changes of Address.
-RULONA, passed October 26, 2017 (see above), only requires notaries to record a change of address with the Commonwealth of Pennsylvania, Department of State.
+- Notary Change of Address Form - The Recorder of Deeds no longer processes Notary Changes of Address.
+Notaries do need to record a change of address with the Commonwealth of Pennsylvania, Department of State.

 - Notary Public Resignation Form